-All I had to worry about was school.
-My diligent figure hunched over a lab table.
-Prof waxing eloquent over new formulas, his poufy hair all agog.
+All I had to worry about was school: my industrious figure hunched over a lab table; Prof waxing eloquent over new formulas, his poufy hair all agog…

 He was always near me.
 Often nearer.
-Pausing in a space of heat behind me.
-His breath by my hair.
-The murmur of nearby classmates not paying attention.
+Pausing in a space of heat behind me, his breath by my hair, the murmur of inattentive classmates nearby.

 Sometimes he’d linger so long my fingers would tremble on the beaker before me, the flames of the Bunsen burner shearing too close to my skin.